datumbox/datumbox-framework-zoo/README.md

     ```
     configuration.storageConfiguration=com.datumbox.framework.storage.inmemory.InMemoryConfiguration
     ```
-3. Open your datumbox.inmemoryconfiguration.properties file and update the output directory:
+3. Open your datumbox.inmemoryconfiguration.properties file and update the directory:
     ```
-    inMemoryConfiguration.outputDirectory=/path/to/datumbox-framework-zoo
+    inMemoryConfiguration.directory=/path/to/datumbox-framework-zoo
     ```
 4. Within your project initialize the classifiers using their name:
     ```java